Quantum computed moments correction to variational estimates: Hamiltonian problem, operator reduction and scaling

 \section{Hamiltonian problem, operator reduction and scaling}

 To show how the algorithm performs in practice, we will consider a non-trivial example system from quantum magnetism.
 The quadratic Hamiltonian (density) for $q$ qubits is given by:

 where the sum is over a problem graph defined by the vertices (qubits) $ {i =1...q}$, edges connecting qubits $\{\langle i\,j\rangle\}$, and couplings $J_{ij}^{(s)}$ along each edge ($s = x, y, z$).
 Here we consider nearest-neighbour 2D lattices with free-boundary conditions.
-The uniform coupling case $J_{ij}^{(x)} = J_{ij}^{(y)} = J_{ij}^{(z)}$ is the well known 2D Heisenberg model, for which the exact ground state has been extensively studied numerically.
+The uniform coupling case $J_{ij}^{(x)} = J_{ij}^{(y)} = J_{ij}^{(z)}$ is the well known 2D Heisenberg model, for which the problem of computing the exact ground state has been extensively studied.
+While the bipartite graph case can be mapped to a stoquastic Hamiltonian \cite{Bravyi-2006}, the QCM technique can be used in general for harder Hamiltonian models, in particular Heisenberg models which are QMA complete \cite{Cubitt-2016}.

 We first detail the Hamiltonian exponentiation and the scaling of the effective number of Pauli strings required for measurement.
 Initially, one concatenates and compresses products of Pauli strings at each level of $H^n$: